nationalDeafCenter/deaf-of-deaf/dataMethodsResults.md

 ### Definitions:

 For the purpose of this study, deafness is defined as a response of "Yes" to the ACS question "Is this person deaf or does he/she have serious difficulty hearing?"
-We define anyone under the age of 18 as a child.
+We define anyone under the age of 18 as a child, and anyone 18 or older as an adult.

 ### Inferring relationships